gummipunkt/signalcow/README.md

 *   **Webhook (Public Message Receiver):**
     *   `POST /webhook/:webhookToken` (Receives a message to be sent to a Signal group)

+### API Documentation (Swagger UI)

+The backend provides an interactive API documentation using Swagger UI.
+This allows you to explore and test the API endpoints directly from your browser.

+*   **Accessing Swagger UI:** Once the backend server is running, you can access the Swagger UI at the `/api-docs` endpoint.
+For example, if your backend is running on `http://localhost:3001`, the Swagger UI will be available at `http://localhost:3001/api-docs`.
+*   **Features:**
+    *   View all available API endpoints, including those for authentication, group management, webhook management, and admin functionalities.
+    *   See details for each endpoint, including required parameters, request body structure, and possible responses.
+    *   Execute API requests directly from the UI to test the endpoints (Note: For protected routes, you will need to authorize your session by providing a JWT token using the "Authorize" button, usually found at the top right of the Swagger UI page).
+*   **Password Reset Routes:** The API documentation includes endpoints for `POST /api/auth/forgot-password` and `POST /api/auth/reset-password`, which are part of the authentication flow.

 ## License